sheharanayanananda/sheharanayanananda/README.md

 > "Building software that's simple, beautiful, and solves real problems."

-I'm a Full Stack Engineer and Android Developer from Sri Lanka with a passion for creating intuitive applications and elegant solutions.
+I'm a Associate Software Developer at DayZ Solutions and Android Developer from Sri Lanka with a passion for creating intuitive applications and elegant solutions.
 Currently working as a freelance developer, I navigate between web and mobile development while continuously expanding my knowledge in emerging technologies.

 - 🚀 Currently building **Notes App** (Android) with Kotlin and Jetpack Compose
 - 🌱 Advancing my skills in Android development, MVVM architecture, and AI engineering